Privacy Policy

 Only for those Students that still have a @students.kiron.ngo account, the following applies:

-G Suite employs automatic security mechanisms such as spam filters, login and usage logs and safety warning mechanisms.
-Kiron administrators have the possibility to view automatically collected logging information which are part of G Suite security and audit features.
-For more information about the security mechanism of Google’s G Suite please see https://gsuite.google.com/faq/security/
+Google Workplace employs automatic security mechanisms such as spam filters, login and usage logs and safety warning mechanisms.
+Kiron’s administrators have the possibility to view automatically collected logging information which are part of Google Workplace security and audit features.
+For more information about the security mechanism of Google Workplace please see workspace.google.com/faq

 All information and data you chose to upload to your G Suite account – including profile pictures, emails sent and received, files, videos, etc. – is processed automatically by Google in one of their secure data centers.
 We have concluded a data processing agreement with Google G Suite.
 Through the use of G Suite, personal data may be transferred to the USA.
 In order to ensure an adequate level of data protection in accordance with the provisions of the GDPR, we have concluded standard contractual clauses with the provider in accordance with Art.
 46 Para.
 2 lit. c GDPR.

-- provide access and transfer to MOOC-platforms such as Coursera
+• provide access and transfer to MOOC-platforms (such as Coursera etc.)

 We will need to collect personal information for some or all of these purposes.
 This section will explain which data is collected and how it is processed for these purposes.
 The information contained in this section applies to all purposes unless it is specified otherwise or more in detail in one of the following sections.